sbarex/MediaInfo/README.md

 - `.pbm` formats
 - `.bpg` format (parsing the file header).

 Extracting metadata is a wasteful operation that can slow down the contextual menu display.
-For this they are only processed if metadata or script tokens are used.
+For this they are only processed if a metadata token is used.
-If the script code does not require access to the metadata, it is possible to avoid their extraction by entering this comment at the beginning of the code: `/* no-metadata */`
+If you need to access metadata within a script, your code must have this comment at the beginning: `/* require-metadata */`.

 ### Video files